tucats/ego/docs/LANGUAGE.md

 information about the value specified.
 These are available via accessor functions.
-Not all types have all values available via accessor function, but you can use the Items() method of the reflection object to see the list of methods that are avialble for a given type.
+Not all types have all values available via accessor function, but you can use the Items() method of the reflection object to see the list of methods that are available for a given type.

 | Method         | Description                |
 |:---------------|:---------------------------|